SymfonyCasts/symfony7/sfcasts/http-client.md

 git status
 ```

-you cn see that the only files changed were `composer.json` and `composer.lock`.
+you can see that the only files changed were `composer.json` and `composer.lock`.
 That's okay!
 What we installed was a *pure* PHP package, and while it *does* contain service classes (which are just classes that do work), it *doesn't* contain any configuration that says:
+sa
 > Hey!
 I want to have a service called "http_client",
 > which should be an instance of `HttpClientInterface`,
 > and it should be instantiated with these specific